-Organised by Dan’s Personal Trainer Louis Chavannes as well as members of Dan’s family, the ‘Pick It Up, Put It Down’ event honoured the 25-year-old Uckfield butcher who trained at the gym and was fanatical about fitness, competing in similar fundraising events when he was alive.
+Organised by Dan’s Personal Trainer Louis Chavannes as well as members of Dan’s family, the ‘Pick It Up, Put It Down’ event honoured the 25-year-old Uckfield butcher who trained at the gym and was fanatical about fitness, competing in similar fundraising events.

 The inaugural event saw 36 competitors complete two indoor rows totalling 1,750 M, 45 chest-to-floor burpees, deadlifts, bodyweight squats versus farmer holds as well as bench press work.
-Teams consisted of one male and one female and were split in to two groups – those whose combined ages reached over 80 and those who combined ages reached under 80.
+Teams consisted of one male and one female and were split in to two groups – those whose combined ages reached over 85 and those who combined ages reached under 85.

 The winners achieving the fastest time in the younger category, were 31-year-old, Heathfield and Waldron Rugby Club’s first team player Tom Pritchard and 27-year-old Psychology student Zoe Hughes.
-Mark Griffins and Teresa Barford from Heathfield were awarded the winning trophy for the older category with Gina Pursall and Matt XXXXX being awarded the Dan Osborne cup for achievement.
+Mark Griffins and Teresa Barford from Heathfield were awarded the winning trophy for the older category with Gina Pursall and Chris Smith being awarded the Dan Osborne cup for achievement.

 The event raised just over £1,700 for Leukaemia and Lymphoma Research, with Santander Bank on Heathfield High Street matching what was raised taking the grand total to over £3K.